 As part of the study we asked users to:

-- Search for an app they would like to download in the app store.
+- Search for an app they would like to download in an app store.

-- Consider five fundamental components of the app store landing page (screenshots, description, rating, title, and icon).
+- Consider five fundamental components of the app landing page (screenshots, description, rating, title, and icon).

 - Indicate whether the factor was important, neutral, or not important.